 We’ve seen a lot of amazing campaigns, but the best ones are usually very well written, interesting, exciting, and have good competitors.
 Again using AOL, the AOL editors did a great job of recapping each round.
-Here is a screenshot of a recap from their article where the bracket ran:

 You’ll notice they are way in the weeds on the campaign, and taking a deep dive at the competitor level.
 What’s great about voting campaigns is you’re not just producing and publishing great content, but you’re letting the audience have a say in what they think is better.
 This usually leads to very high audience engagement.